Why You Should Build A Human-Centric Marketing Budget

-The people you assemble around your business have the largest impact on the success or failure of your marketing efforts; they are responsible for implementing the marketing plan you’ve designed.
+The people you assemble around your business have the largest impact on the success or failure of your B2B inbound marketing efforts.
+They are responsible for implementing the marketing plan you’ve designed.
 Focusing on engaging your team in preparing the budget and ensuring that investing in people is prioritized ahead of investing in channels or tools will be critical success factors for the coming year.
 This guide to budget planning in 2019 is here to help you with preparing a human-centric budget for the upcoming year.

 Sela's Rule of Three